smy1/swlab/README.md

 ---

 ### 3. Overlay videos
-The following code calls for the __`overlay`__ function to overlay one video on top of another and create a composite video.
+The following code uses the __`overlay`__ function to overlay one video on top of another and create a composite video.
 ```python
 from editvid import overlay
 overlay(folder = "C:/Users/user/Desktop/mc_vid",